alibaba/EasyCV/docs/source/tutorials/hpo.md

 Mount NAS disks on DSW/ECS (ps: The address where the NAS is mounted can be the same as the mount path /mnt/data where the NAS data set is created to avoid errors).

+For details about the create environment, see https://yuque.antfin.com/pai-user/manual/rwk4sh.

 ## Installation

 ```shell